 All licenses of the Group have finite lives.
-Amortization will commence once the Group's intangible assets are available for use.
+Amortization will commence once the Group's intangible assets are available for use which will be the case after regulatory approvals are obtained and the related products are available for use.
 Amortization of licenses is calculated on a straight line basis over the period of the expected benefit or until the license expires, whichever is shorter.
 The estimated useful life is 10 years or the remaining term of patent protection.
 The Group assesses at each statement of financial position date whether intangible assets which are not yet ready for use are impaired.